Viable is designed to address the problem of too much qualitative feedback and not enough time to read through it all.

 4. Answer generation

 When GPT-3 gets the data for a question, it writes the summary based on the provided context.
-In the Viable user interface, Viable provides all the relevant customer feedback data points—which were used to generate the answer—along with the answer to the question.
-You can look through the individual customer feedback one by one to conduct more in-depth analysis (or to check them against the answer).
+In the Viable user interface, Viable displays all the relevant customer feedback data points—which were used to generate the answer—along with the answer to the question.
+You can look through the individual customer feedback one by one to conduct more in-depth analysis.

 Pre-tagging data—by topic, sentiment, and emotion—upon import and storing it for future use helps us streamline the entire process, avoiding congestion.